 Proposed law specifies that if a violation occurs in any location other than a school zone or highway construction zone, it constitutes a secondary offense when the officer detains the driver for an alleged violation of another provision of proposed law and is punishable by a fine of \$100.
-Additionally, specifies that at the judge's discretion, the fine may be reduced to \$50 with community service not to exceed 15 hours, consisting of half the hours dedicated to a litter abatement program.
+Additionally, specifies that at the judge's discretion, the fine may be reduced to \$50 with community service not to exceed 15 hours, with half of the hours being dedicated to a litter abatement program.